SonarSource/sonarqube-roslyn-sdk/README.md

    - If the analyzer author has not provided a SonarQube plugin for their analyzer then users will be able to generate a plugin from an analyzer NuGet package, although they won't be able to provide such rich metadata.

 ### Current status
-The tooling is at a very early stage and only works in limited scenarios.
+The tooling is at an early stage and only works in limited scenarios.
 Also, the generated jar file is not currently sufficient on its own to upload Roslyn issues.
-The complete solution requires the C# plugin v4.5 or higher and the MSBuild SonarQube Scanner v2.0 or higher ([release candidates](https://groups.google.com/forum/#!topic/sonarqube/-Lj2jePY85Y) for both are now available).
+The complete solution requires the [C# plugin v4.5](http://docs.sonarqube.org/display/PLUG/C%23+Plugin) or higher and the [MSBuild SonarQube Scanner v2.0](http://docs.sonarqube.org/display/SONAR/Analyzing+with+SonarQube+Scanner+for+MSBuild) or higher.

 ### Getting started